Breadleaf/maker/README.md

 - [ ] Implement Makefile customizeation (-c)
 - [ ] Implement Makefile build & execution (-e)
 - [ ] Finished!
 (For now)

+I have decided that inorder to best support windows, I should remove cross compatibility between this project and the windows version.
+Until I have the motivation to port this code to windows, please use this code with WSL

+More info about wsl2: https://docs.microsoft.com/en-us/windows/wsl/install